Filtered screens and augmented Teichm\"uller space: Decorated augmented Teichm uller space

 This chosen resolution produces a fatgraph $G$ for $F$.
-The level structure for the filtered screen on $G$ is given as follows: For each edge $e$ in $G$ which is also in $\bar{G}$, the level of $e$ will be the $f$-level of edges in $\textrm{Min}_f(v_i)$, where $v_i$ is the non-$\ast$ vertex representing the irreducible component $F_i$ containing $e \in \bar G$.
-Furthermore, for edges of $G$ in horocycles or cycles resulting from the resolution of $\bar{G}$, assign the $f$-level associated to the corresponding edge in $\cG(\sigma)$.
+To determine the level structure for the filtered screen on $G$, choose a nest $f$ compatible with $\vec{\cG}$, and do the following: For each edge $e$ in $G$ which is also in $\bar{G}$, the level of $e$ will be the $f$-level of edges in $\textrm{Min}_f(v_i)$, where $v_i$ is the $\bullet$ vertex representing the irreducible component $F_i$ containing $e \in \bar G$.
+Furthermore, for edges of $G$ in horocycles or cycles resulting from the resolution of $\bar{G}$, assign the $f$-level associated to the corresponding edge in $\vec{\cG}$.
 The claim is that this level structure yields a filtered screen, and if the maximum level is $n$, it suffices to show that $L^{\geq k}$ is recurrent for all $k = 1,\cdots,n$.
 To see this, fix $k$ and consider a component of $L^k$; if this component is a horocycle, cycle, or fatgraph, then it is recurrent.
 Otherwise, the edges in the component of $L^k$ appear in $\bar G$ as a punctured fatgraph with punctured vertices, corresponding to an irreducible component $F_i$.
 However in $G$, these punctured vertices no longer appear, and edges incident on such punctured vertices of $\bar G$ are now incident on a vertex of $G$ in either a vanishing horocycle, cycle, or fatgraph, all of which are of greater level, and hence in $L^{\geq k}$.
 Thus, $L^{\geq k}$ is recurrent, and the level structure yields a filtered screen $\vec{\cE}$.